The Savage (1952 film): Plot

-A young boy, Jim Aherne Jr., is the only survivor of a raid on a wagon train by Crow Indians.
-He is rescued by a group of Sioux Indians and is raised by Chief Yellow Eagle as a Sioux and renamed War Bonnet.
-Jim grows to maturity, but soon his loyalties between his tribe and his white heritage are questioned.
-Gold is discovered in the Black Hills and the Sioux expect the sovereignty of their territory to be respected because of an earlier treaty.
+A young boy, Jim Aherne Jr., is the only survivor of a wagon-train raid by Crow Indians.
+Sioux Indians rescue Jim, and Chief Yellow Eagle raises him as a Sioux, renaming him War Bonnet.
+When Jim grows to maturity, his loyalties between his tribe and his white heritage are questioned.
+Gold is discovered in the Black Hills and the Sioux expect their territorial sovereignty to be respected because of an earlier treaty.

-War Bonnet is sent to Fort Duane to determine whether the U.S. government intend to honor the treaty.
-On his way, he helps save a party of U.S. cavalry, led by Lt.
-Hathersall, from an attack by Crow Indians.
-He then introduces himself as Jim Aherne and tells them he is taking some ponies to the fort to sell, insinuating that he is merely a local trapper.
-Because of his actions, he is received warmly by Col. Robert Ellis at the fort.
-The Colonel has Lt.
-Hathersall take care of Jim while he is their guest and Hathersall's sister, Tally, takes an instant liking to him, seeing him as rugged, mysterious, and handsome.
+War Bonnet is sent to Fort Duane to determine whether the U.S. government intends to honor the treaty.
+He helps save a party of U.S. cavalry, led by Lt.
+Hathersall, from a Crow attack.
+He introduces himself as Jim Aherne, saying he is taking ponies to the fort to sell, insinuating he is merely a local trapper.

+At the fort, Col. Robert Ellis has Hathersall take care of Jim, and Hathersall's sister, Tally, likes him.
 Capt.
-Vaughant has his eye on Tally and doesn't agree with Jim having dinner with them.
-She asks him to leave and on his way out he calls Jim a savage, inciting Jim to attack him briefly.
-After several days, War Bonnet is leaving the fort to go on a picnic with the Hathersall siblings when he sees smoke signals in the distance.
-Not disclosing their meaning to them, he leaves and discovers dead soldiers in the hills.
-Out of the woods comes his friend from the tribe, Long Mane, who tells him that the soldiers were killed by a party of Crow and that Jim's sister, Luta, was taken captive.
-She had been with the soldiers as she was traveling to the fort to find Jim.
-War Bonnet leads a party of Sioux on a raid on the Crow camp and rescues his sister.
-On the ride back, they encounter Capt.
-Vaughant and some soldiers who have discovered the soldiers that were killed by the Crow.
-During the brief encounter, Luta is killed as the troops attack them without provocation.
+Vaughant has his eye on Tally and, therefore, hates Jim.
+The men briefly brawl.

+Days later, War Bonnet leaves the fort on a picnic with the Hathersall siblings and sees smoke signals in the distance.
+Not disclosing their meaning, he leaves and discovers dead soldiers in the hills.
+The soldiers were killed by Crow, and Jim's sister, Luta (who is fond of him), was taken captive.
+She had been with the soldiers while traveling to the fort to find Jim.

+Leading a party of Sioux to raid the Crow camp, War Bonnet rescues Luta.
+Running Dog, a Sioux who hates Jim but accompanied him, deserts him; later, Yellow Dog kills him when he tries to kill War Bonnet.
+On the ride back, they encounter a party led by Vaughant, who have discovered the soldiers killed by the Crow.
+The troops attack them without provocation, killing Luta.